 Theological Seminary and Church Planting Network

 Equipping the Russian-speaking church to reach the Russian-speaking world: Formerly known as the Slavic Reformation Society, we provide free seminary education and lifelong mentoring to resource-challenged church planters serving in spiritually-impoverished regions of the largest country in the world: Russian cities and towns where there is virtually no biblical church presence.
 Our instructional model is based on two-week intensive courses meeting in St. Petersburg in the Fall and Spring.
 This means that our students don’t need to move away from where they are planting churches.
-We provide this high-quality on-the-job training at no charge.
+Thanks to the generosity of people like you, we provide this high-quality on-the-job training at no charge.

 Last summer, Renatta and I, along with Blake and Cathy Purcell, celebrated as their son Graham was ordained as a PCA teaching elder.